kog00003/simpletorch/README.md

 # simpletorch

-simple pytorch function, let you train data with one line
+simple pytorch function, let you train/save/use model for data with one line